audisto/data-downloader/README.md

 ## Usage by Web Interface

 A more comfortable way to use the data-downloader is by starting the local web server that provides you with a web interface you can use via any browser.
 You start the data downloader server by using the "web" option.
-For PC PowerShell like this:
+For Windows PowerShell like this:

 ```powershell
 .\data-downloader.exe web